datafest-prep/datafest-prep.github.io/about.md

 # What is this site for?

-This site provided activities to help you prepare for the American Statistical Association (ASA) DataFest Competition.
+This site provides activities to help you prepare for the American Statistical Association (ASA) DataFest Competition.

 DataFest is a competition that takes place across the nation each spring for undergraduate and graduate students.
 Competitors will work in teams to analyze a large real world data set, and then present their results to a panel of judges.

 Past data sets have come from TicketMaster, Olympic sports teams, Edmunds, and so on.
 Last year's topic explored the abuse of sleep medications in college students.

-**Our competition will begin in April 2022.**

-You will be competing in teams of 2-5 students.
+Typically, folks compete in teams of 2-5 students.

-# Course Topics
+# Topics

 The activities cover topics like: